maastroclinic/pyConTextNLP/README.rst

 MAASTRO fork
 -------------
-This fork of pyContextNLP adds docker and TCP support, documentation can be found [here](/docker/README.md)
+This fork of pyContextNLP adds docker and TCP support, documentation can be found `here </docker/README.md>`

 Introduction